plasma-mobile/docs/Flashing_SingleROM.md

 ## Prerequisites

-The device must be connected to the Linux host with the USB cable all the time.
+The device must be connected to the Linux host with the USB cable all the time, unless told to reconnect.

 ## Configure Linux